wwfyde/dify-docs/en/features/datasets/README.md

 ### Create a knowledge

-1. Click on knowledge in the main navigation bar of Dify.
+1. Click on knowledge in the main navigation bar of MoLook.
 On this page, you can see the existing knowledge bases.
 Click on "Create Knowledge" to enter the creation wizard.
 2. If you have already prepared your files, you can start by uploading the files.
 3. If you haven't prepared your documents yet, you can create an empty knowledge base first.